Within two weeks of taking Philosophy 101 during her first year at Buffalo State, Bianca Gonzalez fell in love.

 Leading Through Involvement

-The department, which is housed within the School of the Arts and Humanities, is also where Gonzalez has formed her closest friendships.
+The department is also where Gonzalez has formed her closest friendships.
 She’s gotten involved with the Intercollegiate Ethics Bowl Competition, and she joined Women in Philosophy (WIP), an organization that includes symposiums, social gatherings, and support for female philosophy majors and minors.

 “Being part of WIP has really boosted my confidence,” she said.
 “When I came to Buffalo State, I was a lot shier and quieter.
 I think getting involved in Buffalo State—learning how to talk to others and carry myself in a professional way—has helped me grow socially.”